Evidence Level

 1

-Systematic review and meta-analysis of MSM and DMSO for osteoarthritis pain.
-3 high-quality RCTs (2 DMSO, 1 MSM, total N=326).
+Evidence review and pooled analysis of MSM and DMSO for osteoarthritis pain.
+3 high-quality clinical trials (2 DMSO, 1 MSM, total N=326).
 Pooled VAS pain reduction 6.34 mm (95% CI -0.49 to 13.17) — neither statistically nor clinically significant.
 Effect size 1.82.
 Major honesty correction to popular MSM-for-arthritis marketing — most rigorous meta-analytic evidence is null.

 2

-Single-blind RCT in 118 patients with mild-moderate knee OA.
+Single-blind clinical trial in 118 patients with mild-moderate knee OA.
 Glucosamine sulfate 500mg vs MSM 500mg vs combination, three times daily × 12 weeks.
 Combination significantly more effective than either alone on WOMAC pain and functional scores.
 Used lower MSM dose than typical supplemental practice; results may underestimate full-dose effect.

 3